I am an official Venezianico dealer.

 Pre-Order: Shipping from April 27, 2026.

-The new Venezianico Nereide GMT 39 is, for me, one of the most exciting new releases recently.
-Not only because with 39 millimeters a size finally comes that is especially practical for many wrists in everyday life.
-But also because Venezianico shows two very strong color variants here that, although based on the same watch, look completely different on the wrist.
+For me, the new Venezianico Nereide GMT 39 is one of the most exciting new releases recently.
+Not only because at 39 millimeters, it finally offers a size that is particularly suitable for many wrists for everyday wear.
+But also because Venezianico presents two very strong color variations here, which, although based on the same watch, look completely different on the wrist.

-That’s exactly why I don’t just want to show a product list here, but rather classify the new Nereide GMT 39 a bit more precisely.
-What is really interesting technically?
-Why is the format so strong?
+That's why I don't just want to show a product list here, but rather categorize the new Nereide GMT 39 in a bit more detail.
+What is technically truly interesting?
+Why is the size so impactful?
 And how do blue and purple differ in character?

 If you want to go directly to the models, you can find them here: